memonn-64/Snake-Game/README.md

 **Snake Game 🐍**
 This project is a simple Snake Game built in C++.
 The player controls a snake that grows longer as it eats food.
-The game ends when the snake collides with itself.
+The game ends when the snake collides with itself. \n